Annapurna Sanctuary

 Positive Mindset

 While we always tend to give 100% to strengthen our bodies and be fully geared up, we often tend to overlook the mindset aspect.
 YES!
 It is your mind that keeps you going when your body tries to give up.
 Use positive thinking and remind yourself why you chose this expedition during times of diminished motivation.
 Meditation and yoga help to keep your mind focused so you can enjoy the beauty of the journey, not the difficulties.
 Make your mindset filled with positivity and have that extra glow of enthusiasm.
-Do some research beforehand, so on the trail you don't feel any sort of confusing shock, which becomes completely different from expectations.
+Do some research beforehand, so on the trail, you don't feel any sort of confusing shock, which becomes completely different from expectations.

 Medical Consideration